Dispatches

 If you only read consumer tech press, you'd think the AI hardware story is "NVIDIA, the end."
 It isn't, not anymore.

-NVIDIA's Rubin platform β€” announced earlier this year, with Rubin CPX scheduled for end-of-2026 β€” promises 8 exaflops of AI compute in a single rack, paired with the Vera CPU and 100TB of HBM4 memory.
+NVIDIA's Rubin platform, announced earlier this year with Rubin CPX scheduled for end-of-2026, promises 8 exaflops of AI compute in a single rack, paired with the Vera CPU and 100TB of HBM4 memory.
 NVIDIA's own claim is 7.5x the performance of the GB300 NVL72 systems shipping today, with a 10x reduction in inference token cost and 4x fewer GPUs needed to train MoE models versus Blackwell (NVIDIA Investor Relations).
-Take vendor benchmark claims with the appropriate dose of salt β€” I always do β€” but even a fraction of that is a real generational jump.
+I discount vendor benchmark claims as a matter of habit, but even a fraction of that is a real generational jump.

 AMD's Helios rack-scale platform, introduced by Lisa Su at CES 2026 and slated for production this year, is genuinely competitive.
-The architectural bet is on high-bandwidth memory co-packaging β€” which, having watched memory bandwidth become the binding constraint on inference economics, is the right bet (All About Circuits).
+It commits to high-bandwidth memory co-packaging, and having watched memory bandwidth become the binding constraint on inference economics, I think that is the right call (All About Circuits).

-And the part nobody talks about enough: neuromorphic computing is having a quiet moment.
+Neuromorphic computing is also having a quiet moment.
 BrainChip just closed $25 million to scale production of its AKD1500 edge AI chip for sensors, medical devices, and wearables (All About Circuits).
 This is not going to displace H200s in hyperscaler racks.
-But for always-on inference at the edge β€” the kind that drains a watch battery in two hours today β€” event-driven spiking architectures finally look like an industrial story rather than a lab curiosity.
+But for always-on inference at the edge, the kind that drains a watch battery in 2 hours today, event-driven spiking architectures finally look like an industrial story rather than a lab curiosity.

 Separately, a research group published an approach combining neural networks with symbolic reasoning that reportedly cuts AI energy consumption by up to 100x while improving accuracy (ScienceDaily).
-I want to see this replicated independently before I get excited, but if neurosymbolic hybrids deliver even a 10x energy reduction in production workloads, that reshapes the data center power conversation we're all currently losing.
+I want to see this replicated independently before I get excited, but if neurosymbolic hybrids deliver even a 10x energy reduction in production workloads, that reshapes the data centre power conversation we're all currently losing.

 The macro number: the global AI chip market is projected to grow from roughly $87.6 billion in 2026 to $670.2 billion by 2036 (GlobeNewswire).
-I've learned to discount ten-year TAM forecasts by about half β€” but even half of that is a once-in-a-generation infrastructure cycle.
+I've learned to discount ten-year TAM forecasts by about half.
+Even half of that is a once-in-a-generation infrastructure cycle.

 Sovereign AI stopped being a slogan

-This is the shift I want my readers to internalize most.
 Sovereign AI has moved from theoretical to operational.
 Across the Asia-Pacific, government investment priority for sovereign AI has jumped from seventh place to second in a single year.
 Nearly half of APAC government agencies are now actively evaluating sovereign AI; more than a third are running pilots (Asia Biz Today).

-Analysts now project a 20% shift of cloud infrastructure workloads from global hyperscalers to local sovereign providers β€” what SiliconANGLE is calling "geopatriation" (SiliconANGLE).
+Analysts now project a 20% shift of cloud infrastructure workloads from global hyperscalers to local sovereign providers, which SiliconANGLE is calling "geopatriation" (SiliconANGLE).
 France is leaning into Mistral.
-Gulf sovereign wealth funds, collectively managing roughly $6 trillion, deployed $66 billion into AI and digitalization last year.
-British Columbia is building data center clusters and explicitly framing them as sovereign infrastructure (National Observer).
+Gulf sovereign wealth funds, collectively managing roughly $6 trillion, deployed $66 billion into AI and digitalisation last year.
+British Columbia is building data centre clusters and explicitly framing them as sovereign infrastructure (National Observer).

 I've consulted across regulated industries on three continents.
 Every CIO I've spoken with this month is quietly asking the same question: if my AI vendor's home country sanctions mine tomorrow, what happens to my workloads?
 That question used to be paranoia.
 Now it's risk management.